Opening the garden for the National Garden Scheme and the Virtual Tour

 This was still evident in a survey from 1877 and in 1944 the quadrant paths could be seen in aerial photographs.

-The house, and the gardens, have had many uses including between 1877 and 1927 as the first home for Kendrick Girls.
-Kendrick School, children are shown in the garden in postcard from 1895.It was was used for country dancing when the WI was here.
+The house, and the gardens, have had many uses.
+Between 1877 and 1927 it was the first home for Kendrick Girls.
+Kendrick School, children are shown in the garden in postcard from 1895 below left.It was was used for country dancing when the WI was here.
 In 1951 the Berkshire Federation of Women’s Institute undertook a restoration of the garden as their Festival of Britain Project.

 However by around 2010 the garden had become little more than muddy car park.
 Something had to be done.